noahschnur/employeetracker/README.md

 ## Description

-An inquirer application that uses MySQL that helps employers keep track of their employees and update their buisness and employees as needed.
+An inquirer application that uses MySQL that helps employers keep track of their employees and update their business and employees as needed.

 ## License